 For students who entered high school prior to the 2029-2030 academic year, the bill would still require three credits of science for graduation.
 For students entering high school after the start of the 2029-2030 academic year, the requirement would change to four credits.
-The revised science credits requirements would consist of completing at least one credit each in biology and then another credit in either chemistry, earth science, agricultural science, or physics.
+The revised science credits requirements would consist of completing at least one credit in biology and then another credit in chemistry, earth science, agricultural science, or physics.
 The final two credits could be earned by taking one credit in one of the following areas:

 - Physics

 - Chemistry

 - Anatomy

 - Biology

 - Microbiology

 - Environmental science

 - Geology

-- Computer science (with a course in computer science only counting towards one of the content area credit requirements).
+- Computer science (with a course in computer science only counting toward one of the content area credit requirements)

+- Forensic science

+- Agricultural science

+- Earth science

+- Computer literacy

+- Keyboarding

+- Computer applications

+- Web design

+- Programming

+- A science course developed or approved by the board of a school district, ISD, or PSA